 Filtering

 mod.io has powerful filtering available to assist you when making requests to the API.
-You can filter on all columns in the parent object only.
-You cannot apply filters to columns in nested objects, so if a game contains a tags object you cannot filter by the tag name
+You can filter on most fields in the parent object only.
+You cannot apply filters to fields in nested objects, so if a game contains a tags object you cannot filter by the tag name

 since the games name